-32¢ Toonerville Folks
+1995 32¢ Toonerville Folks

 Comic Strip Classics

-Issue Date: October 1, 1995
+First Day of Issue: October 1, 1995

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

-Fontaine Fox’s strip chronicled the doings of the eccentric characters who inhabited his imaginary suburbs.
+Fontaine Fox’s strip chronicled the doings of the eccentric characters who inhabited suburbs.
 His daily panels appeared in the Chicago Post as early as 1908, before the Wheeler Syndicate began distributing the strip nationally, but the strip is generally considered to have begun in 1910.
-When a Sunday page was added a decade later, both the daily and weekly features were distributed under the name Toonerville Folks.
+What a Sunday page was added a decade later, both the daily and weekly features were distributed under the name Toonerville Folks.